 All staff are trained on how to take Language Access complaints.
 Staff training will focus on utilizing a customer service-based approach.
 All front-line staff can resolve problems in a manner that allows persons to receive satisfactory requested services.
 If the front-line staff is unable to resolve the issue immediately, then they will seek assistance from their immediate supervisor.
-If the issue cannot be resolved at that time, agency staff will inform the person that they can file a complaint either by calling 311 or filling out a written complaint form.
+If the issue cannot be resolved at that time, agency staff will inform the person that they can file a complaint either by calling 311 or filling out a complaint form.

 The agency LAC will respond to any unresolved complaints promptly.
-The agency LAC will track Language Access complaints on a quarterly basis.
+The agency LAC is responsible for the intake of the compliant, tracking, resolving and reporting the complaint to MOIA.